 Our international Art Research Committee assesses prospective nominees, with continuous review of over 50 sources of print and online art editorial and critiques.
 Through these sources, more than 200 museums and 2,000 exhibitions are vetted during the annual art research as well as personalized assessments based on exhibition visits.

 In addition to the research-based nominations, GFAA accepts open calls from museums, biennials, fairs, galleries and other art organizations.
 Individual patrons may nominate their favorite exhibitions as well.The Nominating Committee reviews the slate prepared by the Art Research Committee, and presents their findings and final approvals to the Judges.
 The Judges modify and select the final slate of Nominees, then vote on the Finalists and Winners.

-In 2018, the fifth edition of the program juries 13 Awards, and announces a final slate of 94 Nominees- from 6 continents, 49 cities and 31 countries across the globe.
-Whereas many are from the top 100 art museums visited in the world (April 2017, The Art Newspaper), the majority (55%) are from smaller institutions, independent projects, galleries, fairs and biennials.
+In 2018, the fifth edition of the program juried 13 Awards, and announced a final slate of 94 Nominees- from 6 continents, 49 cities and 31 countries across the globe.
+Whereas many are from the top 100 art museums visited in the world (*April 2017, The Art Newspaper), the majority (55%) are from smaller institutions, independent projects, galleries, fairs and biennials.